See what label coating is right for you

 Laminate label coatings

 Laminates offer the ultimate label protection.
 The coating is available in a thin bi-oriented polypropylene film (BOPP) or Thermal Transfer (TT) polyester that is applied after the printing process to seal and protect the ink.

 Laminates are ideal for labels that will be exposed to moisture, abrasion & light.
 We highly recommend them for products that are packed, shipped, or shelved.
 They’re great for items that face tough environments or that come in contact with oils or chemicals.

-Apply laminates for the ultimate label protection.
-The coating is available in a thin bi-oriented polypropylene film (BOPP) or Thermal Transfer (TT) polyester that’s applied after printing to seal and protect the ink.
-Also, laminates come in both gloss and matte finishes, as well as Thermal Transfer for secondary printing.
-It’s also great if you want a more pronounced sheen and texture than varnish.
-With a gloss laminate you get a shiny, polished finish.
+Laminates come in both glossy and matte finishes, as well as a thermal transfer for secondary printing.
+They’re great if you want a more pronounced sheen and texture than varnish.
+With a glossy laminate, you get a shiny, polished finish.
 On the other hand, matte lamination offers a smooth, no-glare finish.

 If you’re still unsure what you should use for your product labels, please contact our Customer Care Team at 800-942-8379 for more information.
 We have a dedicated team to helping ensure you get the exact product and packaging labels you need.